AmitKumarDas/amitkumardas.github.io/_posts/2016-09-01-my-resume-cover-letter.md

 refactoring them to isolated but cohesive features communicating in harmony.
 However, I firmly believe above skills does not have a profound impact until those are read, understood, apprecitated & criticized by a larger community.
-Hence my belief in *`Literatre Programming`*.
+Hence my belief in *`Literate Programming`*.
 I conclude by accepting the fact that any solution can stand the test of time if & only if it is *`simple`*.